Henk Meutgeert

 He also conducted the Metropole Orkest, the WDR Big Band, the Gelders Orkest and

-Orkest van het Oosten.
+the Orkest van het Oosten.

 He had the lead of several workshops held in Hamburg and Cologne.